JordanJWSmith/sausage-classifier/README.md

 ## Inference

 Run the model on one given image and see its prediction by running `inference.py` with a filepath.
-This filepath defaults to `sausage_16.jpg`.
+If no path is provided, this defaults to the first image file in the `input/valid/sausage/` directory.

     python inference.py input/valid/sausage/chosen_image.jpg